 After the feature definitions are returned, you can create feature groups using CreateFeatureGroup API.

-If direct_offline_store is specified to true, the spark library will ingest data directly to OfflineStore without using FeatureStoreRuntime API which is going to cut the cost on FeatureStore WCU, the default value for this flag is false.
+If target_stores is specified to ["OfflineStore"], the spark library will ingest data directly to OfflineStore without using FeatureStoreRuntime API which is going to cut the cost on FeatureStore WCU, the default value for this parameter is None (which ingests to both online and offline stores).

 After the feature definitions are returned, you can create feature groups using CreateFeatureGroup API.